 If you constantly shout at your dog, your dog doesn’t know when something is essential.

-For example, if your dog gets out of your yard and wanders toward the street, she’s more likely to respond if you yell wait or stop, rather than walk into the street.
+For example, if your dog gets out of your yard and wanders toward the street, she’s more likely to respond if you yell, “Wait or stop,” rather than walking into the street.

 5. Yelling affects your image as the leader

 Dogs are social creatures.
-They are eager to accept you as the leader but expect certain behavior.
+They are eager to accept you as the leader but expect specific behavior.

 If you are yelling or, worse, abusive toward your dog, you won’t establish the trust and respect you need.